-In registering with the Disability Support Service, the student and Asst.
-Access Officer will agree an individual support plan tailored to the specific requirements of that student with referrals to other members of college staff only as appropriate.
+In registering with the Disability Support Service, the Disability Officer will agree an individual support plan tailored to the specific requirements of that student with referrals to other members of college staff only as appropriate.

-Specific procedures are in place to support students with disabilities or special needs to perform on an equal basis as their class peers.
-(The Policy Guidelines and Procedures for the Granting of Reasonable Accommodations in Examinations to Students with Disabilities LINK) can be accessed here.
+Specific procedures are in place to support students with disabilities or additional needs to perform on an equal basis as their class peers.
+Access The Policy Guidelines and Procedures for the Granting of Reasonable Accommodations in Examinations to Students with Disabilities.

 The Assistive Technology Suite offers students with disabilities a quiet room to study where they have access to printers and PCs with specific software.
 It is located on the first floor in the Student Support Services Centre.

 All courses will accept qualified DARE applicants, the courses that applicants are likely to study will reflect that popularity of courses in general.

 All DARE applicants will have to meet minimum academic entry requirements in addition to DARE eligibility.
 For Higher Certificate (Level 6) courses the minimum points required for entry through DARE will be 120 points.
 For Ordinary Degree (Level 7) courses, the minimum points required for entry through DARE will be 150 points.
 For Honours Degree (Level 8) courses, the minimum points required for entry through DARE will be 200.
 Some courses also carry mathematics requirements which will also have to be met.

 DARE entry is for leaving certificate applicants only, however IT Sligo will be operating a supplementary entry route for FETAC applicants who meet the DARE eligibility criteria.
 These will be given bonus points for entry, these places will be in addition to the 30 DARE places available in first year at IT Sligo.